Follow These 6 Steps for Negotiating With Your Boss for More Vacation Time

 And if her boss had ultimately said no deal?

-“Who knows, it could be the timing of your request, and you may be able to expand your vacation time after the company’s busy season,” Margolis notes.
+“Who knows, it could be the timing of your request, and you may be able to expand your vacation time after the company’s busy season,” Margolis said.
 “Or it could be that your manager or peers might see your longer vacations as you not pulling your weight.

 “But you won’t know that you have to move on to negotiating something different unless you ask.”